SAP license management is:

 - Always negotiate in writing and ensure the final agreement (additional licenses, waivers, etc.) is documented via an official contract amendment or purchase order.

 - Contract Negotiations & Renewals: Apart from audits, when itโs time to renew your support or make a major license purchase (or migrate to a new SAP model), leverage that moment to optimize.
-Before negotiating with SAP, do your homework internally: know your current usage, what you truly need going forward (you may be able to drop some licenses or need new ones), and the value of any unused assets.
+Before negotiating with SAP, conduct your internal research: determine your current usage, identify your true needs in the future (you may be able to drop some licenses or require new ones), and assess the value of any unused assets.
 For example, if you are moving from ECC to S/4HANA, understand conversion programs โ SAP may allow you to credit some of your existing licenses toward S/4HANA licenses.
 If youโre considering the cloud (RISE with SAP or similar), negotiate how your on-premises licenses will be handled (they may offer to take them back for a credit).
 Ensure that any known indirect access scenarios are addressed in the new contract (to avoid future disputes, explicitly include any agreed-upon document licenses or third-party access terms).
 In negotiations, itโs wise to bundle future needs whenever possible.
 SAP reps are often more flexible when they see a larger opportunity.
-But be careful not to purchase software that you donโt plan to use (โshelfwareโ) just to get a discount โ that defeats the purpose of cost optimization.
+However, be cautious not to purchase software that you donโt plan to use (โshelfwareโ) solely to obtain a discount โ this defeats the purpose of cost optimization.
 Keep the negotiation focused on getting what you need at the best value.
-Also, clarify any ambiguous terms; for instance, define what counts as โactive userโ or how user classification will be handled, if such terms are not crystal clear in the contract, to prevent misunderstandings later.
+Also, clarify any ambiguous terms; for instance, define what constitutes an โactive userโ or how user classification will be handled, if such terms are not clearly defined in the contract, to prevent misunderstandings later.

-- Leverage Independent Advice: During tough audits or big contract negotiations, consider involving an independent SAP licensing expert or legal advisor.
+- Leverage Independent Advice: During challenging audits or significant contract negotiations, consider consulting an independent SAP licensing expert or legal advisor.
 They can provide benchmarks (what have other clients achieved in similar situations?), help interpret SAPโs licensing policies, and strengthen your position.
 An independent consultant can also manage communications with SAP more neutrally if needed.
 The cost of expert help often pays off if it avoids a multimillion-dollar exposure.

 Recommendations